dpwiese/personal-website/content/posts/linear-aircraft-models.md

 \end{equation*}

 By studying aircraft aerodynamic data it is found that many of the stability derivatives under most flight conditions can be neglected.
 Some such stability derivatives which are commonly neglected are the following, some of which are indicated in Ref. [^nelson.flight.1998] (pg.
-149).
+149) and Ref. [^mclean.flight.1990] (pg.
+33).

 \begin{equation*}
   X_{\dot{u}}